Westmoreland County programs for paying rent.

 Call for eviction support.

 Transitional and permanent housing is for the disabled and senior citizens as part of Next Steps Supportive Housing.
+Single moms and dads also are priority.
 The non-profit may also help with welfare applications and rent payments.
+Other supportive housing, including shelter, deposit help, and more is combined with the short term rental assistance.